Seattle Dog Bite Lawyers – What to Do After a Dog Bite

 Some dog owners do have insurance, and others don’t.

-Even if the owner has homeowners’ insurance some insurance policies will exclude certain dangerous dog breeds.
-Other polices may exclude all dogs from coverage.
+Even if the owner has homeowners’ insurance, some insurance policies will exclude certain dangerous dog breeds.
+Other policies may exclude all dogs from coverage.

 Get the policy and read it to be sure.